094459/devday-graviton/README.md

 Once the pipeline has started, it might take around 10-15 minutes for it to complete.
 Once it has completed, you need to go to the Cloudformation stack and copy/paste the kubectl commands that will authenticate you on your developer environment.

+The two commands you need are the EKSConfigCommandXXXXX and EKSGetTokenCommandXXXXX - you can copy/paste these into your terminal.
+When you then run kubectl, you will be connecting to the correct resources.

 You can now run kubectl commands against this cluster, to get the external url we issue the following command

 ```